1. Home

 We do not advise that you save work and return to the submission point later to submit.
 We advise you complete all steps during one attempt.

 10. You will then be prompted again to submit.
-Select submit again.Bb submit assignment option
+Select Submit again.Bb submit assignment option

-11. You will then see a success message with a copy of your receipt which you can download as an additional record of submission.Bb assignment submitted success message
+11. You will then see a success message with a copy of your receipt which you can download as an additional record of submission.Blackboard submission successful message Please now proceed to read the next step of this guide –check an assignment has successfully submitted * essential step.

 Step 4: Essential step - check your submission